10thmagnitude/msft-terraform-docs/notes.md

 There is currently a [feature request](https://github.com/hashicorp/terraform/pull/12001) that is in progress for these resources, but no progress has been made on it in about a month.

+# CI CLEANUP

+After the final two templates get pulled into Hashicorp's master (openshift and vmss), then I will submit one final pull request to Hashicorp to clean up some of our deploy scripts with new environment variables and other misc clean up.
+These changes do not affect whether the templates will work or not, only whether they work properly in the Travis CI that we have set up in your subscription.